-In Bolton, more compact community form and the bulk of property development and infrastructure centers on the Bolton Hamlet and extends south and north along the Route 9N Lakeshore Drive corridor.
-The land use in this stretch contains the majority of all parcels, with lots in these locations being smaller in size than those further west) All around Route 9N, starting in the Town's southern boundary with the Town of Lake George, extending northerly for roughly eight miles to just north of Bolton Road by Indian Brook, there is moderate and sometimes higher intensity land use.
-Within this broad swath around Route 9N there is a general pattern of houses on smaller lots
+In Bolton, more compact community form and the bulk of property development and infrastructure centers on the Bolton Hamlet and extends south and north along the Route 9N Lake Shore Drive corridor.
+The land use in this stretch contains the majority of all parcels, with lots in these locations being smaller in size than those further west.
+All around Route 9N, starting in the Town's southern boundary with the Town of Lake George, extending northerly for roughly eight miles to just north of Bolton Road by Indian Brook, there is moderate and sometimes higher intensity land use.
+Within this broad swath around Route 9N there is a general pattern of houses on smaller lots.

-The area surrounding Bolton's core, around Mohican Avenue, Route 9N, Horicon Hill, and to an extent Federal Hill, contains most Commercial and Institutional uses.
-In addition to hosting the community's higher land use densities, which center on the Bolton Landing and Huddle Bay hamlets, these locales are places demonstrating mixed uses.
+The area surrounding Bolton's core, along Mohican Road, Route 9N, Horicon Ave., and to an extent Federal Hill, contains most Commercial and Institutional uses.
+In addition to hosting the community's higher land use densities, which center on the Bolton Landing and Huddle Bay hamlets, these locales are places that demonstrate mixed uses.

-There are commercial and motel lodging properties interspersed within this pattern of residential land use along Route 9N.
+There are commercial and motel lodging properties interspersed with residential land use along Route 9N.
 The commercial and community services land uses, together, cover only 1.9% of all land uses and occupy a small number of parcels.

 As noted, recreation and entertainment land-use make up less than 2% of all lands and includes Sagamore's golf course.
 It is also assigned to the land used for the recreational zip line located in the northwest by Northway Exit 24.
-Separately, there are less than 50 acres of lands classified as industrial, which makes sense given the sensitive nature of the area's landscape and given the proximity to the Adirondack Parklands and positioning of large parts of the community within the jurisdiction of the Lake George Park Commission.
+Separately, there are less than 50 acres of lands classified as industrial, in part given the sensitive nature of the area's landscape and given the location within the Adirondack Park and positioning of large parts of the community within the jurisdiction of the Lake George Park Commission.